 Eat Fresh, Not Processed

 In this day and age, processed foods are everywhere you look.
 We’ve become very accustomed to convenience and munching on some junk foods or grabbing a fast food burger when hungry has become the norm, but it’s so bad for your body!
 Processed foods are full of unhealthy ingredients including refined grains and sugar, and hardly have any nutrients that your body wants or needs.
 Your body is begging for the proper nutrients only found in fresh food.
-At Upper Crust Food Service, our Greek house chefs use only fresh and responsible ingredients so you can rest assured that you’ll be eating healthy!
+At Upper Crust Food Service, our sorority and fraternity chefs use only fresh and responsible ingredients so you can rest assured that you’ll be eating healthy!

 Nuts are a simple snack that are also really good for you!
 Although they may be a little high in fat, they make up for it with vitamin E, fiber, magnesium, and more!
 They’ve also been shown to help reduce the risk of type 2 diabetes and heart disease and some believe that they help boost your metabolism and can help you lose weight.